rancher/rancher-catalog/README.md

 # Rancher Catalog

 In Rancher, one of the two automatically packaged catalogs is this repository and the [community-catalog](https://github.com/rancher/community-catalog).
-The **library** catalog points to a git mirror of the **master** branch of this repo.

 ## Branches

+If you are running Rancher v1.6.1+, the **library** catalog points to a git mirror of the **v1.6-release** branch of this repo.

+If you are running Rancher v1.6.0 and lower,  the **library** catalog points to a git mirror of the **v1.6-release** branch of this repo.

 ### Branches before a Release